Recommended iPad apps for preschoolers and younger students:

 http://www.naxos.com/naxosbooks/mfcma/index.html (My First Classical Music Book)

-Recommended apps for students reading music on the staff:
+Recommended apps for students improving their reading on the staff:

 This one is a lovely tool that allows you to take a backing track, (for example from the CD that came with your Lesson Book), and turn the dial to change the speed to one you are happy with...
 Isn't technology lovely.
 There are a few different ones out there now but I like this one the best so far.